 Seven free mini workshops (one hour each) offer you an introduction to a myriad of ideas and skills to boost or kickstart your creative practice.

-In this workshop Lucy will show you a variety of techniques and how to apply them to your art practice and improve your skills at drawing from observation.
-Participants will be drawing along with Lucy as they tackle perspective, foreshortening and capturing real life.
+In this workshop Lucy shows you a variety of techniques and how to apply them to your art practice and improve your skills at drawing from observation.
+Participants were drawing along with Lucy as they tackled perspective, foreshortening and capturing real life.

-Join Joe Kelly for an overview into his writing process for comics.
-Joe will focus on the engines of serialized storytelling: Motivation, Theme, & Cast Building - with a dash of the more granular elements such as panel count, ATP (across the page), and collaboration with an artist.
+Joe focuses on the engines of serialized storytelling: Motivation, Theme, & Cast Building - with a dash of the more granular elements such as panel count, ATP (across the page), and collaboration with an artist.

 Steven Appleby follows the thread of reality and lived experience that runs through all his ideas, writing, comic strips and creative work - however surreal - culminating in his latest book, the graphic thriller Dragman.
 He explores - with exercises and thought experiments - where ideas come from; creating characters and imaginary worlds… bringing them to life by underpinning them with real lived experience so they feel and become ‘true’.

 Sunday, 11 October, 2pm